|Kitten vaccination schedule Core vaccinations Non core vaccinations What shots does my kitten need?|

 Vaccinations are a way of preventing disease by introducing a weakened or killed form of the disease-causing organism.
 This stimulates an immune response which helps prevent the animal (or human) developing the full-blown disease should it be exposed to the pathogen in the future.
 The most common vaccination in the cat is known as F3 or FCRVP, this is commonly referred to as F3 and is a core vaccine.

 Maternally derived antibodies (MDA) can affect the effectiveness of vaccines which is why your kitten will require a series of THREE shots instead of just the one.
-Vaccinations in kittens should commence at 8 weeks of age.
-The guideline below is for the F3 (FCRVP) vaccine only.
-Speak to your veterinarian about the timing and frequency of the non-core vaccines.
+Vaccinations in kittens should commence between 6 – 8 weeks of age.

 The F3 core vaccination covers the following diseases:

 - Feline panleukopenia (feline enteritis/feline distemper)

 - Feline herpes virus (cat flu)

 The Australian Pesticides and Veterinary Medicine (APVMA) website list the F3 vaccine as a core vaccination.
 The diseases it covers are endemic worldwide and all cats must receive this vaccine.

 At the very least, your kitten needs the F3 vaccination, listed above.
 State and government requirements may also require you to have your cat vaccinated for rabies if you live in certain countries such as the United States of America.

 There are also noncore vaccinations which may be given, depending on the circumstances (such as if the cat is a breeding cat, is it indoors only or allowed outside too) and location.